snap-one/docs-zigbee/source/includes/_2-Control4ZigbeeCertification.md

 ## Support for adjustable MTORR period and adjustable Announce Window

 Control4 network cluster allow for a controller to configure the device as the network scales.
 The configuration determines how often the device expects to hear MTORR's, and how quickly the device sends announcement information.
-This has the combined effect of allowing the device to determine when it is "lost" and must seek the network, and when zserver determines a device is "offline" and no longer in communication with the access points.
+This has the combined effect of allowing the device to determine when it is "lost" and must seek the network, and when Zserver determines a device is "offline" and no longer in communication with the access points.

 Validation: